starryalley/Anduril2/README.md

 - `6C`: reset delay to default (5 seconds)

-## Bad Fluorescent mode
+## Broken Fluorescent mode

-An additional strobe mode called bad fluorescent, right after Lighthouse beacon mode.
+An additional strobe mode called broken fluorescent, right after Lighthouse beacon mode.
 The main emitters will flicker continously that simulates a broken fluorescent light.
 Brightness of the flicker can be adjusted by the usual `1H` and `2H` and is remembered.

+## Tint Alternating Strobe mode

+A tint alternating strobe mode (after tactical strobe) for dual channel lights.
+It switches between channel 1 and 2 continously with configurable brightness (the usual `1H` and `2H`) and interval (`4C` for decreasing and `5C` for increasing the interval by 0.5 second).
+The setting (brightness and interval) is saved.

+## Tint Smooth Ramping Strobe mode

+A tint ramping strobe mode (after tint alternating strobe) for dual channel lights.
+It ramps between both channels repeatedly with configurable brightness (the usual `1H` and `2H`) and pause at each tint step (`4C` for decreasing and `5C` for increasing the interval by 2 microseconds).
+The setting (brightness and pause) is saved.

+With the additional strobes I implemented, there are now maximum 10 modes when doing `3H`:
+- Candle mode, with 2 additional wobble styles:
+  - Candle (default Anduril2)
+  - Fireplace slow wobble
+  - Fireplace fast wobble
+- Lightning mode
+- Fireworks mode
+- Lighthouse Beacon mode
+- Broken Fluorescent
+- Bike flasher
+- Party strobe
+- Tactical strobe
+- Tint alternating strobe
+- Tint smooth ramping strobe

+Remember we can easily go back to the last mode with `3C`.

 ## 8H to middle tint, 5C to tint edge

 In a tint ramping light, use `8H` to go to middle tint.
 (Copied from [4h to go to middle, not in the middle of 3h](https://github.com/mkong1/anduril/pull/34) )

 In addition, there is a shortcut `5C` to go to tint edge.
-Note that `5C` is for controlling parameters in strobe mode so this shortcut won't work in candle/lightning/firework mode.
+Note that `5C` is for controlling parameters in some strobe modes so this shortcut won't work in candle/lightning/fireworks/lighthouse/tint alternating/tint smooth ramp modes.

 Note that when lights are off or locked out, `5C` and `8H` still works but not visible until the emitters are turned on.